Growing Broccoli can enjoy the fresh and sweet vegetable flowers.

 I discovered that we had totally no trouble with the garden slugs, snails, insects, and the white butterfly when we grew vegetables in the spring.
 Because the air was still cool and much rain: The insects and butterflies would not appeared in a cold and wet environment.

-During the broccoli growth, mould up soil whenever their roots are shown on surface of the ground; it would help to reduce the root damages and promote the healthy plant growth.
+During the broccoli growth, we mould up the soil whenever their roots are shown on surface of the ground; it would help to reduce the root damages and promote the healthy plant growth.

 Growing Broccoli in a Container